 The Mirena coil has a number of uses, including the following:

-- It is widely used as a very reliable contraceptive.
+- As a very reliable contraceptive.

 What are the risks?